What is UNESCO?

 So, let’s start off with this: What is UNESCO?
-It stands for the United Nations Educational, Scientific, and Cultural Organization and was founded in 1946.
+It stands for the United Nations Educational, Scientific, and Cultural Organisation and was founded in 1946.
 Its goal?
-To promote collaboration and mutual respect across countries and cultures by recognizing sites that are important to our history for scientific or cultural reasons.
-Sounds good!
+To promote collaboration and mutual respect across countries and cultures by recognising sites that are important to our history for scientific or cultural reasons.

 Europe: More UNESCO World Heritage Sites Than Anywhere Else

 Now for the fun facts: did you know that Europe has more UNESCO World Heritage sites than any other continent?
 Pretty impressive.
-We’ve compiled a list of 10 UNESCO World Heritage sites that we think you should add to your European travel itinerary — and as a bonus, we’ve got tips on how to reach those sites by train.
+We’ve compiled a list of 10 UNESCO World Heritage sites that we think you should add to your European travel itinerary — and as a bonus, we’ve got tips on how to reach all of these sites by train.

-When Mount Vesuvius erupted nearly 2000 years ago, Pompeii was one of two cities beneath.
-Over the years the city and the surrounding villas have been excavated as a historical and educational testament to the power of nature as well as a monument to those who suffered the great volcano’s wrath.
+When Mount Vesuvius erupted nearly 2000 years ago, Pompeii was one of two cities caught beneath the explosion’s ash.
+Over the years, the city and its surrounding villas have been excavated as a historical and educational testament to the power of nature as well as a monument to those who suffered the great volcano’s wrath.

 Pompeii by train: Pompeii can be reached quite easily by rail.
 Pompeii’s Scavi Station is just 15 miles south of Naples and has trains running frequently throughout the day and late into the evening (trains also continue out to Sorrento).
 Tickets for this train route can only be purchased locally at the train station, as the train is operated by a private local line.
 Once off the train, just follow the signs to the main attraction